wolfgangw/backports/README.md

 [dcp_inspect](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/How-to-use-Digital-Cinema-Tools#wiki-dcp-inspect) is a tool for deep inspection and validation of digital cinema packages (DCP, SMPTE and Interop).
 This includes integrity checks, asset inspection, schema validation, signature verification and certificate checks, and composition summarization.
 Basically anyone who needs to establish the validity of a digital cinema package can put [dcp_inspect](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/How-to-use-Digital-Cinema-Tools#wiki-dcp-inspect) to good use.

-See the [Examples](https://github.com/wolfgangw/backports/wiki/Example-output-from-dcp_inspect) page for some of the things it can do.
+See [Examples](https://github.com/wolfgangw/backports/wiki/Example-output-from-dcp_inspect) for some of the things it does.
 Also see [How to use Digital Cinema Tools](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/How-to-use-Digital-Cinema-Tools).

 # Usage examples